inaimathi/langnostic/drafts/working-out-ai-safety-beliefs.md

 ![An image of an AI Safetyist.
 She's holding a book titled "Tools for a Better Future", and holding a blue and gold banner of a tree icon.
 The three points of AI Safety are on signs in the background.](/static/img/ai-safety-territory/003--an-ai-safetyist.png)

-You can imagine people who take any of the extreme positions on each of those points and still think the pursuit of AI Safety is worthwhile.
+You can imagine people who take very different positions on each of those questions and still think the pursuit of AI Safety is worthwhile.

 # Vs. Abolitionists/Anti AI